-My mother, a bohemian artist, lived in Venice, Paris, Madrid, Dominican Republic, Mexico until I was about six years old.
-My parents had separated, they decided that the French Public School system was better than the New York Public School system.
+My mother, a bohemian artist, lived in Venice, Paris, Madrid, the Dominican Republic, and Mexico until I was about six years old.
+My parents had separated, and they decided the French Public School system was better than the New York Public School system.
 Therefore, I ended up living with my father.

-I would spend every summer with my cousins and my grandmother in East New York.
+I spent every summer with my cousins and my grandmother in East New York.

 At 17, I went to Mexico City to study International Relations at the Universidad Ibero Americana.
 I did not like the career, and I came back to the United States to pursue another field of study.